Freaks (1932 film): Legacy

 Several sequences in the film have been noted for their lasting cultural impact, particularly the freaks' climactic revenge sequence, which was ranked 15th on Bravo TV's list of the 100 Scariest Movie Moments.
 The banquet sequence in which the freaks chant "We accept her, we accept her, one of us" has also been noted, with Mike D'Angelo of The A.V.
-Club describing it as "the film's greatest cultural legacy...
+Club describing it as "the film's greatest cultural legacy....
 "One of us, one of us, one of us" reliably gets trotted out in situations involving an individual being forced to conform by the masses—I can recall seeing homages on both The Simpsons and South Park, and there are probably dozens of others out there."

 Freaks has inspired two unofficial remakes: She Freak (1967) and Freakshow (2007).
 It also served as a major inspiration for the fourth season of the television series American Horror Story, titled Freak Show (2014–2015).
 Freaks was adapted into a 1992 comic book series, published by Fantagraphics, written by Jim Woodring and illustrated by Francisco Solano Lopez.

-Clips and audio of the film was used in a music video by Insane Clown Posse for wrestling stable The Oddities, in the World Wrestling Federation (WWF, now WWE) in 1998.

 In popular culture

-Browning and the film are mentioned in the 1974 David Bowie song Diamond Dogs.
+Browning and the film are mentioned in the 1974 David Bowie song "Diamond Dogs".